Guernsey cattle: Characteristics

 The Guernsey is of medium size: cows weigh 450 to 500 kg, and bulls 600 to 700 kg.
 The coat is red or fawn (wheat-coloured), and may or may not be pied red-and-white or fawn-and-white.
 The Guernsey produces rich and flavoursome milk.
 It traditionally had several other good qualities: it was long-lived, calved without difficulty, grazed well and – being relatively small-sized – was an efficient milk producer.
 These advantages have been compromised by recent selective breeding strategies, which have led to larger animals, with longer legs.
 These no longer display the traditional qualities of the breed; this is particularly marked where there has been cross-breeding with Holstein-Friesian stock.

 Use

 The Guernsey is a dairy breed, and generally is reared for that purpose only.
-However, the cow is usually removed from the dairy herd around ages six to eight, and marketed for beef, and other processed meats.
-The milk has a golden-yellow tinge due to a high content of β-carotene, a provitamin for vitamin A. The milk also has a high butterfat content of 5% and a high protein content of 3.7%.
+The milk has a golden-yellow tinge caused by a high content of β-carotene, a provitamin for vitamin A. The milk also has a high milk-fat content of 5% and a high milk protein content of 3.7%.
 Guernsey cows produce around 6000 litres per cow per year.